shouldgo/shouldgo.github.io/_i18n/en/_posts/2025-06-25-all-the-same.markdown

 ---
 layout: post
-title: It's All The Same
+title: Tis All The Same!
 date: '2025-06-25 19:05:00'
 tags:
 - photo